The Month That Was in Baseball: April 2021

 In other words, Rockies fans, enjoy the upcoming All-Star Game that’s been dumped in your lap.
 It’s the only quality baseball you’re likely to see at Coors Field all summer.

 On the field, if the Rockies are looking to rally themselves out of the dumps, they fail spectacularly.
-Instead, they get squashed in San Francisco by the Giants, 12-0, netting just three hits off Anthony DeSclafani as he pitches his second career shutout.
+They get squashed in San Francisco by the Giants, 12-0, netting just three hits off Anthony DeSclafani as he pitches his second career shutout.
 The loss drops Colorado to an NL-worst 8-14 record.

 It’s a 1960s special at St. Louis where, in a crisp two hours and 22 minutes, the Phillies’ Zack Wheeler allows just one hit over eight innings and earns the win in a 2-1 triumph over the Cardinals.
 Taking the loss for the Redbirds is Adam Wainwright, who goes the distance but remains winless (0-3) through five starts in 2021; it’s his 25th career complete game, tying Clayton Kershaw and trailing only Justin Verlander (26) among active pitchers.